Construction of Arithmetic Teichmuller Spaces I: Construction of Arithmetic Teichm uller Spaces

 \para The results of the preceding paragraphs can be assembled into the following theorem: \bthm Let $E$ be a $p$-adic field, let $X/E$ be a geometrically connected, smooth, quasi-projective variety over $E$.
-Then there exists a category $\fjxe$, called the \emph{$p$-adic Teichmuller Space} associated to $X/E$ with the following properties: \benumlab \item objects of $\fjxe$ are triples $(Y/E',E'\into K)$ consisting of $Y/E'$ a geometrically connected, smooth, quasi-projective curve over a $p$-adic field $E'$, $K$ is an algebraically closed perfectoid field with an isometric embedding $E\into K$ and an isomorphism of the tempered fundamental groups $\pit{Y/E'}\isom \pit{X/E}$. \item Morphisms between triples will be defined in the obvious way. \eenum
+Then there exists a category $\fjxe$, called the \emph{Arithmetic Teichm\"uller Space associated to $X/E$}, with the following properties: \benumlab \item objects of $\fjxe$ are $(Y/E',(E'\into K, K^\flat \isom F), *_K:\sM(K)\to \yan_{E'})$ (\Cref{def:arith-hol-space-local}).
+Morphisms between these objects are defined in the obvious way. \item The category $\fjxe$ is an \emph{anabelian variation providing $\Pi=\pit{X/E}$} (see \ssep\ref{pa:geometric-anabelian-var}, \Cref{th:anab-var}) i.e. for any $(Y/E',(E'\into K, K^\flat \isom F), *_K:\sM(K)\to \yan_{E'})\in\fjxe$, one has an isomorphism of topological groups inducing an isomorphism of their geometric tempered fundamental subgroups